lordLegal/Spotify-Analyse/README.md

 ## Overview

-**Spotify-Analyse** is a web application that allows users to delve deep into their Spotify data, providing visualizations and analytics of their listening habits.
+**TradeSpotify** is a web application that allows users to delve deep into their Spotify data, providing visualizations and analytics of their listening habits.
 From top artists and songs to favorite genres, this tool offers a detailed breakdown of your musical journey on Spotify.

 ## Features